Google Maps Platform Reporting

 2. In the left menu, select Overview.

-Google Maps Platform APIs page
+Google Maps Platform APIs & Services page

 apis

-To access Google Maps Platform APIs page:
+To access Google Maps Platform APIs & Services page:

-1. Open the Google Maps Platform page in the Cloud Console:
+1. Open the Google Maps Platform page in the Cloud console:

 Go to Google Maps Platform page

-2. In the left menu, select APIs.
+2. In the left menu, select APIs & Services.

 Google Maps Metrics page